OnlyOneCookie/Game-Configurations/csgo.md

 ## Changelog
 Version | Description
 --- | ---
+1.1.1 | Updated in-game sensitivity from 1.0 to 0.8 due to I changed my mouse polling rate from 125Hz to 500Hz.
-1.1 | Sound fix which was caused by the new Panorama UI and some minor visual experience fix.
+1.1.0 | Sound fix which was caused by the new Panorama UI and some minor visual experience fix.
-1.0 | Initial version
+1.0.0 | Initial version